Home MusicBiographyPhysics

 The second movement is yet another waltz, as I have written altogether too many already.
 I wouldn’t recommend trying to dance to this one.

-The third movement has a touch of country roots music to it; I am trying my hand at old fiddle tunes, and it’s well-suited to the rural surroundings.
+The third movement has a touch of country roots music to it; I appreciate old fiddle tunes, and it was well-suited to the rural surroundings.

 Performance notes

 My usual style of piano playing is heavy on the sostenuto pedal; the indicated pedal marks are really required, but please use freely.
 Notes that do not have dots are not short.
-In case of programming constraints, individual movements may be performed by themselves or in any combination.
-It would be unfortunate if the total length of this piece inhibited performance.
+Individual movements may be performed by themselves or in any combination.